chasefinch/django-amp-renderer/README.md

 	    should_strip_comments = True
 	    should_trim_attributes = True

-You can apply the middleware to all requests, even non-AMP pages; AMPRenderer will only be applied if the document contains the v0.js script (`https://cdn.ampproject.org/v0.js`).
+You can apply the middleware to all requests, even non-AMP pages.
+The transformations will only be applied if the document contains the v0.js script (`https://cdn.ampproject.org/v0.js`).

 ## Testing, etc.